 While the research into this whole meal frequency thing is significantly lacking, with no real answers you can take to the bank today, I’d like to at least leave you with some information that is probably beneficial to your goals (i.e. Getting bigger or stronger).

-Well, researchers have shown that when amino acid concentrations in the blood change from low to high, muscle protein synthesis is stimulated.
+Well, researchers have shown that when amino acid concentrations in the blood change from low to high, muscle protein synthesis are stimulated.
 This is important when you think about meal frequency because it has been shown that consuming four doses of 20g whey protein every three hours will give you superior muscle building effects than those who consume 10g every 90 minutes or 40g every six hours.

-This same phenomena could explain why those boxers in the study mentioned above demonstrated a greater ability to maintain lean body mass on six meals per day compared to the group who ate only two.
+These same phenomena could explain why those boxers in the study mentioned above demonstrated a greater ability to maintain lean body mass on six meals per day compared to the group who ate only two.